 Weigh when rinsed and then cook the fruit for about 15 minutes with the juice of one large, juicy lemon for each pound (500 g) of fruit.

 What's the first thing you do when moving into a new home?
 Plant a lemon tree, of course.
 If you want to improve the nutrition of your gooseberry jam recipe, then include the pulp and all, along with the juice.

 Add an equal weight of sugar for the fruit, pound for pound.

 Boil fast on as high a heat as you can without the mixture bubbling over.
 Watch it carefully as it tends to foam at different stages.

 Here I am using an induction stove; it's quicker, and uses less energy than a normal electric hob, or gas.

 Finding the setting point is a crucial art in jam and jelly making.
-It takes experience, but placing a few drops onto a cold plate, and then placing it in the freezer for a few minutes helps.
-If the surface of the drops crinkles when you push it gently with a finger, the mixture has reached the gel temperature.
+It takes experience, but dripping a few drops onto a cold plate, and then placing it in the freezer for a couple minutes helps.
+If the surface crinkles when you push it gently with a finger, the mixture has reached the gel temperature.